Semester 2 - Online

 Intended learning outcomes

-- have developed practical and theoretical language analysis through training in how to use the Phonetic Alphabet as an analytical tool for phonetic analysis of English;
+- Demonstrate developed practical and theoretical language analysis through training in how to use the Phonetic Alphabet as an analytical tool for phonetic analysis of English

-- have acquired observation and attention to detail through seminar and assignment preparation, and examination revision;
+- Acquire observation skills and attention to detail through seminar and assignment preparation, and examination revision

-- have acquired computer literacy through use of IT in acoustic and auditory analyses of spoken language;
+- Acquire computer literacy through use of IT in acoustic and auditory analyses of spoken language

-- be able to communicate knowledge intelligibly and economically through tutorial preparation and participation and assignment preparation.
+- Communicate knowledge intelligibly and economically through tutorial preparation and participation and assignment preparation.